nimasaj/Aquacheck_SDI12_Soil_moisture/README.md

 * D8 to D13 ::: PCINT0_vect
 * A0 to A5 ::: PCINT1_vect

 For ATMEGA328P, in "PCICR – Pin Change Interrupt Control Register" section, datasheet page 56.
-Then, finding mapping of PCINTxx pins with pinout of MCU, datasheet page 3, and Arduino.
+Then, finding mapping of PCINTxx pins with pinout of MCU, datasheet page 3, and Arduino pin mapping.